-Ruth Strutt is an Australian mezzo-soprano who hails from the icy climes of northern NSW.
-Since completing her Bachelor of Music (Classical Performance) at the Western Australian Academy of Performing Arts, under the expert tutelage of Patricia Price and continuing study with Anthea Moller, she has been engaged in many projects across Australia.
+Ruth Strutt is a widely acclaimed and accomplished mezzo-soprano who hails from the icy climes of northern NSW.
+Since completing her Bachelor of Music at the Western Australian Academy of Performing Arts (WAAPA) in 2011, Ruth has enjoyed performing on many and varied stages across Australia in opera, oratorio, music theatre, and cabaret.

 Ruth is currently a Principal Artist with Opera Australia, appearing as The Dark Lady/The Cook in Ghost Sonata, Biennale Judge in Whiteley and alongside Taryn Fiebig in the Studio Recital Berg: Romantic to Maverick.
 Ruth also performed the role of Ferdinand in El Kid for both the 2016 and 2017 Schools Tours and at the Arts Centre Melbourne, and was a featured artist in the Great Opera Hits concert series at the Sydney Opera House.
 She is also the 2019 recipient of the Australian Opera Awards Committee’s E Chang and E & K Ong Opera Scholarship.

 Ruth has sung numerous other roles, including Prince Orlofsky in Die Fledermaus, Alto in English Eccentrics, Pitti Sing in The Mikado, The Composer in Ariadne auf Naxos, and Ariodante in Ariodante, and recently received rave reviews at the Sydney Fringe Festival for her portrayal of the Mother in The Things I Could Never Tell Steven.